 4. Being a part of an Interdisciplinary Team

 As a school SLP-CF, you get to be a part of and collaborate with a diverse team—comprised of general education teachers, special education teachers, psychologists, other therapy disciplines, and outside providers.
 Collaborating with so many different views will challenge you to be a better therapist and help you develop your skillset.
 Many school-based clinicians can specialize in an area and often are introduced to new populations that they would not have otherwise.

-5. Working with Varied Diagnoses & Making a Difference
+5. Work with Students with Varied Learning Disabilities & Make a Difference

 In a school setting, you may have opportunities to work with different age groups and a variety of diagnoses.
 You’ll also have access to work with populations from pre-school students all the way to seniors in high school.
 Being prepared for the vast differences in age and diagnoses requires skill and preparedness and takes a therapist who is willing to learn and better themselves as a clinician.
-For many students, the school is the only opportunity for them to receive services and supports.
+For many students, the school is the only opportunity for them to receive services and support.
 You can be the difference between a child’s success or struggle.
 It’s incredibly rewarding to be able to stand in the gap for these students and watch them grow and flourish through your care.

 6. You Can Transfer Settings After

 If working in a medical setting is your ultimate goal, you can do things to remain competitive for employment before applying for medical opportunities or while completing your CF in a school setting.
 Below are some resources to use if you start in school and want to transition to a medical setting eventually.